 How to store:

-Store these bars in the fridge in an air tight container for up to 7 days.
-They also freeze really well too!
+Store these lactation bars in the fridge in an airtight container for up to 7 days.
+They also freeze really well in an airtight container or freezer bag for up to 3 months.

 Milk supply is influenced by many factors including stress, hormones, feeding time, feeding duration, nutritional status and what you eat.
 Ingredients known as galactagogues may help increase milk supply and so lactation bars made with galactagogues might help improve milk supply, but of course how much milk you produce will be influenced by many other factors as well.